 Retinol is a powerful skin-care ingredient that helps target a wide range of skin-care concerns, from signs of aging to acne.
 If you’ve never used retinol before, it’s important to know that your skin needs to become “retinized” by working your way up from low concentrations to higher ones.
 This will help minimize the chance of dryness and irritation.
 Keep reading for your ultimate guide to retinol, including what it is, its benefits, how to use it and our favorite products that contain it.

 What Is Retinol?

-Retinol is one of those skin-care ingredients that we hear dermatologists talk about constantly, with its ability to target a wide range of skin concerns.
-Retinol is a form of vitamin A or, more specifically, a type of retinoid which is derived from vitamin A. Vitamin A is already well-known in the skin-care realm and is essential to cell division, meaning it helps move along new cell growth for regenerative purposes.
-Retinol is one of the most active forms of vitamin A, basically meaning it’s vitamin A levelled up.
+Retinol is a form of vitamin A or, more specifically, a type of retinoid which is derived from vitamin A. Vitamin A is essential to cell division, meaning it helps move along new cell growth for regenerative purposes.
+Retinol is one of the most active forms of vitamin A.

 How Does Retinol Work?